Persecution of Ahmadis: 1974 riots and constitutional amendment

 In 1974, a violent campaign, led mainly by the Majlis-e-Ahrar-e-Islam and Jamaat-e-Islami, began against the Ahmadiyya Muslim Community in Pakistan, on the pretext of a clash between Ahmadis and non-Ahmadis at the railway station of Rabwah.
 This campaign resulted in several Ahmadi casualties and destruction of Ahmadiyya property, including the desecration of mosques and graves.

 As a result of pressure from this agitation, legislation and constitutional changes were enacted to criminalise the religious practises of Ahmadis by preventing them from claiming they are Muslim or from "behaving" as Muslims.
-These changes primarily came about due to the pressure of the Saudi King at the time, King Faisal bin As-Saud, according to Dr Mubashar Hassan, Prime Minister Bhutto's close confidant at the time.
+These changes primarily came about due to the pressure of the Saudi King at the time, King Faisal bin Al-Saud, according to Dr Mubashar Hassan, Prime Minister Bhutto's close confidant at the time.
 Pakistan's parliament adopted a law that declares Ahmadis non-Muslims.
 The country's constitution was amended to define a Muslim "...as a person who believes in the finality of the Prophet Muhammad."

 Ordinance XX of 1984

-On 26 April 1984, General Muhammad Zia-ul-Haq, the President of Pakistan, issued the anti-Ahmadiyya Ordinance XX, which effectively prohibited Ahmadis from preaching or professing their beliefs.
+On 26 April 1984, General Muhammad Zia-ul-Haq, the president of Pakistan, issued the anti-Ahmadiyya Ordinance XX, which effectively prohibited Ahmadis from preaching or professing their beliefs.
 The ordinance, which was supposed to prevent "anti-Islamic activities", forbids Ahmadis to call themselves Muslim or to "pose as Muslims".
 This means that they are not allowed to profess the Islamic creed publicly or call their places of worship mosques.
 Ahmadis in Pakistan are also barred by law from worshipping in non-Ahmadi mosques or public prayer rooms, performing the Muslim call to prayer, using the traditional Islamic greeting in public, publicly quoting from the Qur'an, preaching in public, seeking converts, or producing, publishing, and disseminating their religious materials.
 These acts are punishable by imprisonment of up to three years.
 Ordinance XX and the 1974 amendment to the constitution effectively gave the state the exclusive right to determine the meaning of the term "Muslim" within Pakistan.

 Many Ahmadis were arrested within days of the promulgation of this ordinance, and it gave way for widespread sanctioned as well as non-sanctioned persecution.

 In 1986 it was supplemented by a new blasphemy provision also applied to Ahmadis.